 I define ‘buyer’ as a person/group who has discovered they can’t fix a problem internally, traversed their change management issues, and has gotten agreement to seek an external solution.
 The very last thing buyers need is your solution – literally.

 So here, in no particular order, is a list of reasons why you get objections, and why/how the limited solutions-push focus of the sales model merely handles a small fraction of a Buying Decision Path instead of actually enabling buying.
-And fyi: by adding the functionality to help potential buyers traverse their systemic change management issues first, you’ll never get objections.
+And fyi: if you aim to help potential buyers traverse their systemic change management issues before trying to sell anything, you’ll get closed sales, not objections.

 You’re actually causing your own objections.
-You get no resistance when facilitating prospects through their own steps to congruent change first, get them ready to change, and continue on to placing your terrific solution content with those specific prospects who CAN buy.
+You get no resistance when facilitating prospects through their own steps to congruent change and then continue on to placing your terrific solution content with those specific prospects who CAN buy.
 (Read my article on the Buyer’s Journey that lays out the entire Pre-Sales buying decision process.)
 But you’ll need to take a different – additional – path through a different lens.
 You’ll need to understand the change management issues within your industry.
 And no, you cannot use your current sales skill to accomplish this.

 FOCUS ON FACILITATING BUYER READINESS FIRST